OlegStrekachev/SDEK-caching-intermediate/README.md

 # SDEK Proxy Chain API 🚀

-The SDEK Proxy Chain API is a caching solution between the new SDEK API 2.0 and the delivery cost calculation interface on a website.
-As SDEK transitions from its old direct client request system to their new API, this proxy ensures efficient and seamless frontend interactions.
+The SDEK Proxy Chain API acts as an optimized bridge between the SDEK's revamped API 2.0 and the website's delivery cost calculation mechanism.
+As SDEK pivots from its traditional direct client requests to its modern API, our proxy enhances frontend user experiences by efficiently redistributing the search load from SDEK's infrastructure to the client-side servers.

 ## Features 🌟
 1. **Token Authentication**: Handles authentication tokens using provided test keys.
 Easily switch between test and production API endpoints.